BEYOND KYOTANGO

 Tottori

 Tottori Prefecture is most known for “Tottori Sand Dunes”.
-The sand dunes are a specially protected area of the San’in Kaigan (coastal) National Park, cover a large area from the Sea of Japan to Tottori City and are representative of the area.
+The sand dunes are a specially protected area of the San’in Kaigan Geopark, covering a large area from the Sea of Japan to Tottori City and are representative of the area.

-In addition, Sakaiminato City in Tottori Prefecture, the hometown of the manga artist Shigeru Mizuki of the anime “GeGeGe no Kitaro” and the local shopping district called “Mizuki Shigeru Road” are popular tourist destinations visited by many.
+In addition, Sakaiminato City in Tottori Prefecture is the hometown of manga artist Shigeru Mizuki, creator of the anime “GeGeGe no Kitaro” and the local shopping district called “Mizuki Shigeru Road” is a popular tourist destination.

 ACCESS: From Amino Station take the Kyoto Tango Railway to Toyooka Station and transfer to JR San’in Line at Toyooka Station.